Ban (law): Banned political parties

 In many countries political parties or groups are banned.
 Parties may be banned for many reasons, including extremism and anti-democratic ideologies, on ethnic or religious grounds, and sometimes simply because the group opposes government policies, with the ban sometimes alleging wrongdoing as the cause.
 Germany, for instance, has a long history behind its modern practice of banning political parties.
 The Nazi Party was banned in 1923; after the Nazi Party came into power in 1933 opposing parties such as the Social Democrats (SPD) and Communist Party of Germany (KPD) were banned, the Nazi Party was again banned and the ban on other parties lifted after the Nazi defeat in 1945, and the Communist Party was again banned from 1956 to 1968.

 Banning marriages

 There have been many bans on marriages, and sometimes other sexual liaisons, between people of different ethnic background or religion, for example between non-Jews and Jews in Nazi Germany, people classified as "white" and non-whites in apartheid South Africa, etc.

 For much of the 1800s and 1900s there were bans on marriage between people of different races (interracial marriage) in many of the United States.
-However, the ban on interracial marriage was overturned by the Supreme Court of the United States in 1967 in the landmark civil rights case Loving vs. Virginia, in which the Court ruled Virginia's miscegenation law an unconstitutional violation of the fundamental right to marriage.
+However, the ban on interracial marriage was overturned by the Supreme Court of the United States in 1967 in the landmark civil rights case Loving v.
+Virginia, in which the Court ruled Virginia's miscegenation law an unconstitutional violation of the fundamental right to marriage.
 Historically child marriage was common, but is now banned in many countries.